*R. Lopes Jr., PhD (Director)—innovative instruction of Hawaiian language through cultural means such as hula and music

-*A. K. Wong, PhD (Director)—Hawaiian language instruction and culture through Ni‘ihau dialects, curriculum development, native Hawaiian language speaker from Ni‘ihau
+*A. K. Wong, PhD (Graduate Chair)—Hawaiian language instruction and culture through Ni‘ihau dialects, curriculum development, native Hawaiian language speaker from Ni‘ihau

 *C. Baker, PhD—Hawaiian grammar, construction of Hawaiian identity through language, Hawaiian language theatre, linguistic anthropology

 F. E. K. Damas, MA— Hawaiian language instruction focused in comprehensible input, literature, mele, and hula